 Counterfeiting is a crime in the state of Connecticut.
 If you have been charged with counterfeiting, you probably want to learn more about it.
 Understanding the definition of counterfeiting, penalties that you might face, and how to defend yourself are important.
-You can find this information and more on this page.
+You can find this information and more by speaking with a Connecticut counterfeiting lawyer.

 What is Counterfeiting?